zype/zype-apple-tv/NATIVE.md

 If you are testing, please do not skip Step 12!

 #### The Setup
 10. Follow the arrows to create a sandbox testing account.
 This way you can see if subscriptions work without paying.
 And don't worry about waiting a week between each subscription!
-These sandbox subscriptions should only lasts for about five minutes.
+These sandbox subscriptions should only lasts for a few minuites.
+See this nifty [chart](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnectInAppPurchase_Guide/Chapters/TestingInAppPurchases.html).

 <a href="https://drive.google.com/uc?export=view&id=0B2QpIBNNKw8oa3Vzckp6Z2lNcm8"><img src="https://drive.google.com/uc?export=view&id=0B2QpIBNNKw8oa3Vzckp6Z2lNcm8" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>